 UFZ AwardsTechnology Transfer Award

 Dr. Anett Georgi, Silke Woszidlo und Dr.-Ing.
-Robert Köhler (department of Environmental Engineering / TUCHEM) for their research and development work on the realization of customized methods for wastewater treatment using zeolites and colloidal activated carbonKnowledge Transfer Award
+Robert Köhler (Department of Environmental Engineering / TUCHEM) for their research and development work on the realisation of customised methods for wastewater treatment using zeolites and colloidal activated carbonKnowledge Transfer Award

-Dr. Silke Beck, Dr. Julian Rode, Dr. Heidi Wittmer (department of Environmental Politics / UPOL), Prof. Dr. Ralf Seppelt, Dr. Michael Beckmann, Dr. Matthias Schröter-Vinke (department of Computational Landscape Ecology / CLE), Prof. Dr. Aletta Bonn (department of Ecosystem Services / ESS), Prof. Dr. Josef Settele (department of Community Ecology / BZF; since 1 November 2020 head of the department of Conservation Biology / NSF), Susanne Hufe, Susan Walter, Benjamin Haerdle und Doris Wolst (staff unit Press and Public Relations) for their transfer activities and contributions to policy advice on a global scale as part of IPBES (The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services)
+Dr. Silke Beck, Dr. Julian Rode, Dr. Heidi Wittmer (Department of Environmental Politics / UPOL), Prof. Dr. Ralf Seppelt, Dr. Michael Beckmann, Dr. Matthias Schröter-Vinke (Department of Computational Landscape Ecology / CLE), Prof. Dr. Aletta Bonn (Department of Ecosystem Services / ESS), Prof. Dr. Josef Settele (Department of Community Ecology / BZF; since 1 November 2020 head of the department of Conservation Biology / NSF), Susanne Hufe, Susan Walter, Benjamin Haerdle und Doris Wolst (Press and Public Relations) for their transfer activities and contributions to policy advice on a global scale as part of IPBES (The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services)